jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ## Configuration options

-Depending on your operating system and how you are running the server, you can set Server options and make them persistent between reloads as follows:
+Depending on your operating system and how you are running the server, you can set Server options and make them persistent between reloads by following these steps:

 **For Linux headless** (Debian/Ubuntu using systemd)

-Add your desired command line options to the `ExecStart` line in the systemd service file by running `sudo systemctl edit --full jamulus-headless` (You will need to reload the restart for the changes to take effect.
+Add your desired command line options to the `ExecStart` line in the systemd service file by running `sudo systemctl edit --full jamulus-headless` (You will need to reload or restart for the changes to take effect.
 See [Installation](#installation))

 **For the GUI** (all platforms)

-Any settings made using the graphical interface will be stored in the `Jamulusserver.ini` file (do not attempt to edit this file by hand).
-However, some options are not available via the GUI and need to be set via the command line.
+Any settings made using the graphical interface will be stored in the `Jamulusserver.ini` file.
+(Do **not** edit this file by hand!)
+However, some options are not available in the GUI and need to be set using the command line.
 For more information, see [Servers on the desktop](#servers-on-the-desktop)

 ---